 SIGNALED ERRORS TPU\$BADKEY WARNING You specified an invalid keyword as a parameter.
-TPU\$UNDWIDCLA WARNING .
-You have specified a widget class integer that is not known to VAXTPU.
+TPU\$UNDWIDCLA WARNING You have specified a widget class integer that is not known to VAXTPU.
 TPU\$INVPARAM ERROR One of the parameters was specified with data of the wrong type.
 TPU\$NEEDTOASSIGN ERROR CREATE_WIDGET must return a value.
-TPU\$REQSDECW ERROR You can use CREATE_WIDGET only if you are using DECwindows VAXTPU.
+TPU\$REQUIRESDECW ERROR You can use CREATE_WIDGET only if you are using DECwindows VAXTPU.
 TPU\$TOOFEW ERROR Too few arguments passed to CREATE_WIDGET.
 TPU\$TOOMANY ERROR Too many arguments passed to CREATE_WIDGET.
 TPU\$WIDMISMATCH ERROR You have specified a widget whose class is not supported.
+TPU\$ARGMISMATCH ERROR A widget argument was not an array or a string/value pair.
+TPU\$COMPILEFAIL WARNING Compilation of the widget interface callback routine failed due to syntax errors.
+TPU\$NONAMES WARNING A widget argument is not supported by the specified widget.

 '''

 PROCEDURE eve_display_example

+LOCAL

 example_widget,

-LOCAL

 !
 Variable assigned to the created widget.

+example_widget_name,

 !
 The name of the widget assigned

-example widget name,

 ! to this variable must be uppercase

 ! if you specified case insensitive

 ! widget names in the UIL file.

-example_hierarchy;
+example hierarchy;

 !
 XUI Resource Manager

 ! hierarchy for this example.

-ON_ERROR
+ON ERROR

 [OTHERWISE]:

 !
 Traps errors.

 ENDON ERROR;

 !
 Set the widget hierarchy.
 The default file spec is "SYS$LIBRARY: .UID"

-example hierarchy := SET (DRM_HIERARCHY, "mynode$dua0:[smith]example");
+example_hierarchy := SET (DRM HIERARCHY, "mynode$dua0:[smith]example");

 !
-The VAXTPU CREATE WIDGET built-in needs the name of the widget
+The VAXTPU CREATE_WIDGET built-in needs the name of the widget

 ! defined in the UIL file.

+example widget name := "EXAMPLE BOX";

 !
-The widget EXAMPLE_BOX is
+The widget EXAMPLE BOX is

-example_widget_name := "EXAMPLE_BOX";

 ! defined in the file EXAMPLE.UIL.

 !
 Create the widget if it has not already been created.

-IF GET INFO (example widget, "type") <> WIDGET

-THEN

-example_widget := CREATE_WIDGET (example_widget_name, example_hierarchy,

-SCREEN, eve$kt_callback_routine);

-!
-EVE defines eve$callback_dispatch to be EVE's callback routine.

-!
-You do not need to define it again if you are extending EVE.

-ENDIF;

 '''

-VAXTPU Built-In Procedures CREATE_WIDGET
+VAXTPU Built-In Procedures CREATE WIDGET